btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/B-hooks.md

         </label>
 ```

 So now we have a breed dropdown.
 The only really new thing we did was use the `disabled` property to disable the dropdown when you don't have any breeds.
 We're going to use the API to request breeds based on the animal selected.
-If you select `dog`, you want to see poodles, labradors, and chihuahuas and parrots, tabbies, and Maine coons.
-The API has and endpoint that if you give it a valid animal.
+If you select `dog`, you want to see poodles, labradors, and chihuahuas not parrots, tabbies, and Maine coons.
+The API has an endpoint, if you give it a valid animal.
 We'll show you how to do that in the next lesson with effects.

 > 🏁 [Click here to see the state of the project up until now: 04-hooks][step]